globalsmile/Call-Center-Analysis/README.md

 Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

-The call center dataset is contained in a table named:
+The call center dataset is given by a table named:

 - `Call Center` which has `10 columns and 5000 rows` of observation